ohler55/ojg/design.md

 Given that function calls are expensive and slices are cheap a Forth (the language) evaluation stack approach is used.
-Not exactly Forth but a similar approach.
-Each fragment takes it's matches and puts them on the stack.
+Not exactly Forth but a similar concept mixing data and operators.
+Each fragment takes it's matches and those matches on the stack.
 Then the next fragment evaluates each in turn.
 This continue until the stack shrinks back to one element indicating the evaluation is complete.
-The last fragment also puts any matches on a results list which is returned.
+The last fragment puts any matches on a results list which is returned instead of on the stack.

  | Stack  | Frag  |
  | ------ | ----- |